Production job scheduling cheat sheet

 Security: If jobs are owned by individual users, when those users leave the org, these jobs may stop running.

-Use Databricks Workflows for orchestration whenever possible
+Use Databricks Jobs for orchestration whenever possible

 Cost: There’s no need to use external tools to orchestrate if you are only orchestrating workloads on Databricks.